kanead/movement-and-media-research-group/content/authors/admin/_index.md

   - Researchers
 ---

-Adam Kane is a Lecturer/Assistant Professor in the School of Biology and Environmental Science
+Adam Kane is a Lecturer/Assistant Professor in the School of Biology and Environmental Science at University College Dublin.